Valuation for buying the freehold of a leasehold house in the UK

 After the Valuation

-When the valuation is carried out or after using freehold calculator for house, irrespective of the method used, the price for the freehold is valued considering the property is being sold in an open market to eliminate any biasing towards either party.
+When the valuation is carried out or after using a freehold calculator for a house, irrespective of the method used, the price for the freehold is valued as being sold in an open market to eliminate any biasing towards either party.
 The motive of the 1967 act is to maintain fair trade between the leaseholder and the freeholder and provide adequate compensation to the freeholder for the loss of their property.
-The act does not aim to help the freeholder drive a bargain in his favour.
+The act does not aim to help the freeholder drive a bargain in his favor.
 The property is valued according to the open market price to ensure the freehold is transferred at a fair price to the leaseholder.
 Using the Special Valuation method does drive up the cost of the freehold when compared to the Original Valuation basis, so it is better to work out the details beforehand.

-After the valuation, you may open up a dialogue with the current leaseholder for negotiating the prices.
-If both the parties settle on a price, the documentation may be carried out.
+After the valuation, you may open up a dialogue with the current freeholder for negotiating the prices.
+If both parties settle on a price, the documentation may be completed.
 However, in cases where a settlement cannot be reached, the First-Tier Tribunal can be involved.
-The Tribunal acts as an unbiased third party and its role is not to rule in either the leaseholder or the freeholder’s favour.
+The Tribunal acts as an unbiased third party and its role is not to rule in either the leaseholder or the freeholder’s favor.
 It makes an independent decision so the prices decided by the tribunal may not reflect what you or the freeholder may have decided.

 If you are looking for a lease extension in Slough, UK contact us for any kind of assistance.
 Our team of chartered surveyors can help you successfully negotiate your lease extensions or enfranchisement.
 Give us a call for a consultation today.